ibexa/documentation-developer/docs/guide/search.md

 !!! note "See also"

-    See also [Symfony documentation about Service Container](http://symfony.com/doc/current/book/service_container.html#service-parameters) for passing parameters
+    See also [Symfony documentation about Service Container](http://symfony.com/doc/current/book/service_container.html#service-parameters) for passing parameters.

 #### Criteria Independence Example

-With eZ Publish you can have multiple location content.
-Criterions do not relate to others criterion you can  use the Public API and Criterion to search this content, it can lead to a comportement you are not expecting.
+FIXME !
+With eZ Platform you can have multiple location content.
+Criterions do not relate to others criterion you can use the Public API and Criterion to search this content, it can lead to unexpected behavior.

-Example of Criterions not relating to each other:

-There is a Content with two Locations: Location A and Location B
+For example, take a Content item with two Locations: Location A and Location B

 - Location A is visible
 - Location B is hidden

-Searching with LocationId criterion with Location B id and Visibility criterion with Visibility::VISIBLE will return the Content because conditions are satisfied:
+Searching with the LocationId Criterion with the ID of Location B and Visibility criterion set to Visibility::VISIBLE will return the Content because conditions are satisfied:

 - Content has Location B
 - Content is visible (it has Location A that is visible)